-What pushes a community to rise up and say enough is enough?
+What pushes a woman and her community to rise up and say enough is enough?

 For the one-stoplight city of Grantsville, Utah, the prospect of a water-hogging state prison relocating into town galvanizes its residents into action.
 Former columnist and budding activist Jewel Allen can’t opine this threat away.
 This is the real deal.